463548483/Continuous-Delivery-of-FastAPI-on-AWS/README.md

 `docker tag proj2:proj4 216514549505.dkr.ecr.us-east-1.amazonaws.com/proj2:proj4`

 Run the following command to push this image to your newly created AWS repository:
 `docker push 216514549505.dkr.ecr.us-east-1.amazonaws.com/proj2:proj4`

+## Continuely Deployment
+`make all` or git push to github will trigger the re-deployment of api